![]() |

-where F is the unbalanced force and m is the mass of the body and vector its acceleration.
+is the mass of the body and

 If a body is subjected to two or multiple forces, the acceleration will be in the direction of the resultant force.
 In that case, Eq.
 (2) can be rewritten as